-I have teaching experience in the fields of science communication, Maths, and Physics.
+I have teaching experience in science communication, Maths, and Physics.

-Since February 2022 I have also been working as an associate editor at astroEDU, an open-access platform for peer-reviewed astronomy educational activities.
-Operating under the auspices of the Office of Astronomy for Education (OAE) of the International Astronomical Union (IAU), astroEDU provides educators and outreach professionals all over the world with educational activities they can freely review, distribute, improve, and remix.
-Read more in this press release of the OAE.
-The OAE has its main office at the Haus der Astronomie (Germany), an astronomy outreach center managed by the Max Planck Institute for Astronomy.
-My main duties are to support the peer review process of new educational activities submitted to the platform, to take part in the definition of the astroEDU editorial strategy, and to scout for new authors and educational activities.
+Since February 2022, I have been serving as the Deputy Editor in Chief of astroEDU, the open-access platform for peer-reviewed astronomy educational activities.
+Operating under the auspices of the Office of Astronomy for Education (OAE) of the International Astronomical Union (IAU), astroEDU empowers educators and outreach professionals worldwide by providing educational activities that they can freely use, distribute, improve, and remix.
+In my role, I support the peer review process for new educational activities submitted to the platform, help shape the astroEDU editorial strategy, and scout for new authors and innovative educational activities.
+For this activity, I am associated to the Italian National Institute for Astrophysics (INAF).
+Discover more in this press release from the OAE.
+The OAE is hosted by the Haus der Astronomie (Germany), an astronomy outreach centre managed by the Max Planck Institute for Astronomy.

-I have also contributed to the translation to Italian of Big Ideas in Astronomy (see the list of Italian translators in the Team section).
-Big Ideas in Astronomy is a project of the OAE that presents eleven Big Ideas and expands on them through sub-ideas and additional information.
-It is designed with educators and astronomers in mind, to help them decide which topics they should address in their teaching, training sessions, outreach activities, or resource development.
-The original English version of the booklet and its translation to Italian (along with other languages) are available here.
+Additionally, I contributed to translating Big Ideas in Astronomy into Italian (see the list of Italian translators in the Team section).
+Big Ideas in Astronomy is a project of the OAE that outlines eleven Big Ideas, expanding on them with sub-ideas and additional information.
+Designed for educators and astronomers, it helps them decide which topics to cover in teaching, training sessions, outreach activities, or resource development.
+The original English version and its translation to Italian (along with other languages) are available here.

 Science communication workshops for QuantumFrontiers

-I gave two workshops on science communication to members of the Cluster of Excellence QuantumFrontiers.
+I give annual workshops on science communication to members of the Cluster of Excellence QuantumFrontiers.

-The first workshop targeted the coordinators of the QuantumFrontiers research groups.
-It took place online on the 27th of November 2020 and focused on how to develop science communication strategies for their research groups.
-In particular, it included the identification of target audiences, key messages, and communication channels and formats.
+The first workshop, held online in 2020, was tailored for the coordinators of QuantumFrontiers research groups.
+We focused on crafting effective science communication strategies, covering in particular the identification of target audiences, key messages, and suitable communication channels and formats.

-The second workshop targeted early career researchers of QuantumFrontiers.
-It took place on 20 May 2022 at the Max Planck Institute for Gravitational Physics in Hannover (Germany).
-The main goals were to raise the participants’ awareness of the importance of communicating their research work and to introduce them to science storytelling and techniques to share their activity in an engaging way.
+The following workshops, conducted in 2022 and 2023 at the Max Planck Institute for Gravitational Physics in Hannover (Germany), were aimed at early career researchers of QuantumFrontiers.
+The main goals were to raise the participants’ awareness of the importance of communicating their research work and to introduce science storytelling techniques to help them share their work in an engaging and impactful manner.

 The Cluster of Excellence QuantumFrontiers consists of six German partner institutions: the Leibniz University Hannover, the Technical University of Braunschweig, the Physikalisch-Technische Bundesanstalt, the Max Planck Institute for Gravitational Physics, the Laser Zentrum Hannover e.V. and the Center of Applied Space Technology and Microgravity.